 - 2 Dressy Sweaters (sequined and all-to wear to nice restaurants or pubs in Reykjavik)

 - 1 Columbia Waterproof Pant (these are the ones I took but this cheaper alternative from Columbia would have worked just fine.)
-You need them to tread behind waterfalls because you will get drenched from the spray or if you plan to go skiing.
+You wouldn’t consider this in your summertime Iceland clothing list but in winter or if visiting Iceland in February/March, you need them to tread behind waterfalls because you will get drenched from the spray or if you plan to go skiing.

 - 1 Columbia Anytime Outdoor Pant (Warm, water-resistant) I absolutely love how warm and comfy these pants are and how well they fit.
 They’re perfect for outdoorsy activities and look great if you have them on in the city under a nice sweater and winter coat.